 - Number of Bearing Rollers

 The name of the Default Standard determines which standard the computer will use when determining the grades the motor model will receive when analyzing the numeric test results.

 When selected, the Test Parameters and Test Limits buttons will display the test parameters and test limits for the motor model.
 Refer to the next two sections for details regarding test parameters and test limits.

 Test parameters, which are instructions on how to test a motor, are stored under the Motor Model heading.
 Therefore, any motors that are the same model are subjected to the same test parameters.
-A complete list of test parameters is available since the the sample above only shows those parameters for a DC motor load tests.
+A complete list of test parameters is available by contacting us, as the sample below only shows those parameters for a DC motor load tests.